Hoverbear/rust-education-paper/paper.md

 # Introducing Rust

 Rust (@rust) is a systems oriented ML-family language supported by Mozilla Research.
-It was originally developed by Graydon Hoare (TODO: Reference) and reaches it's first stable release on May 15, 2015 (@rust-release).
+It was originally developed by Graydon Hoare (TODO: Reference) and reached it's first stable release on May 15, 2015 (@rust-release).

 Rust offers a robust set of desirable features for systems code: